TandyN/port-pid-watcher/README.md

 - Custom Output Panel (`Port PID Watcher`) for live logs and diagnostics.
 - Manual start/stop commands from the Command Palette.

+## Installation

+Extension is published as `Port PID Watcher` in Visual Studio Marketplace.

+You can also compile the package yourself using `vsce package`, then installing it locally using the `.vsix` file that gets generated

 ## ⚙️ Configuration

 Open VS Code Settings and search for `Port PID Watcher`.
 You can configure: